AlwaysEconomist/E-Commerce-Analysis-in-MySQL-and-Excel/README.md

                  -- B- PRODUCT PERFORMANCE: Analyzes product sales, profitability, and market trends to guide product strategy.

 -- 5. Which products are the top 5 sellers by quantity?
+Highlights popular products to ensure adequate stock and promote high-demand items.

 SELECT
     p.product_id,
     p.product_name,